 The Simulink Real-Time software only supports jumper addressable ISA cards (non-PnP ISA boards) where you have to set the base address manually.

 The Simulink Real-Time I/O library supports I/O boards with a PCI bus.
 During the boot process, the BIOS creates a conflict-free configuration of base addresses and interrupt lines for the PCI devices in the target system.
-The user does not need to define base address information in the dialog boxes of the drivers.
+You do not need to define base address information in the dialog boxes of the drivers.

 PCI device driver blocks have an additional entry in their dialog